hadley/adv-r/Evaluation.md

 ## Conclusion

-Now you understand how our version of subset works, go back and read the source code for `subset.data.frame`, the base R version which does a little more.
+Now that you understand how our version of subset works, go back and read the source code for `subset.data.frame`, the base R version which does a little more.
 Other functions that work similarly are `with.default`, `within.data.frame`, `transform.data.frame`, and in the plyr package `.`, `arrange`, and `summarise`.
 Look at the source code for these functions and see if you can figure out how they work.

 ## Excercises